 Environmental Conservation in Water Quality

-Iron and steel production is accompanied by many heating operations and the use of large quantities of cooling water.
+Iron and steel production are accompanied by many heating operations and the use of large quantities of cooling water.
 Daido Steel repeatedly reuses this water after treatment and prevents its external discharge, to the maximum extent possible.
-The water circulation rate at Hoshizaki plant has reached as much as 95 percent.
-The quality of recycled water after purification is strictly monitored on a continuous basis and important measurement data of the recycled water are reported to the relevant authorities.
+The water circulation rate at each plant has reached more than 90%.
+The quality of recycled water after purification is strictly monitored on a continuous basis.
+With the main objective of dealing with torrential downpours of rain, which has increased in recent years, the Chita Plant and our other plants have been working to expand temporary rainwater collection and treatment capacity.
+Data obtained from measuring water quality is reported to the relevant authorities.